imaik129/cs257/webapp/readme.txt

 FEATURES NOT YET WORKING:
 - Login system : to handle multiple users

--click enter to search

--sort playlist by most recent entry of songs

-- have a changing music quote in middle of home page

 - More playlist manipulation: Adding songs to different playlists and deleting them (Currently only 1 playlist exists)

 - Data visualizer : Option to create some basic graphs to compare statistics between playlists or artists